 "Do you think that's what this is about?"
 Marlon snapped.
 "I thought… I thought you'd started to understand.
 I should have known you corporate types never could.
 This isn't about the job.
 Not the way you see a job anyway – money goes in, labour comes out.
-It's about the smell of fresh cut timber.
+No, it's about the smell of fresh cut timber.
 It's about plants, green and blooming.
 It's about young couples getting keys cut to their first place together.
 It's about kids taking home paint-your own models and Venus flytraps.
 Its about hobbyists taking forever to check wood for straightness while the tradies roll their eyes at them.
 But there's more than that.
 It's about mates.
 It's about the people you go to the pub with after work, or just bitch with in the staff room.
 It's about people, boss.
 Not economic units, people.
 Some of us are here for the long haul, some just until something better turns up, but it doesn't matter.
 As long as there's a place here, this is our place.
 And if those fuckers from the DIY Barn want it, then they're going to have to come through us."

 "You finished?" she said.
 "Good.
 That was the dumbest thing I ever heard.
 This place is nothing.
 Nothing permanent, anyway.
 It's a temporary feature, a whirlpool between the current of supply and the current of demand.
 One day it'll be gone with nothing to show for it.
 Maybe that day will be distant, but probably it will be soon.
 And nobody will miss it and nobody will care because it was never built to last."

 "Probably go to another Pavilion," Ms Shan said.
 "Or back to corporate."